 It is always your personal responsibility to research the safety of the materials you use in your work, and make informed decisions about which materials to choose and how to work with them.

 So, which metals can be enamelled?
 Many, for example there are enamels formulated for aluminium.
 But the metals that are commonly used in artistic and jewellery enamel, which is the focus here, are the classic ones: copper, silver and gold.
-Iron and steel have in the past been used mainly in industry, like you’ve seen in old school bathtubs and kitchen implements, but in recent decades there’s been renewed interest in using these metals also for artistic purposes due to their special qualities and/or their lower cost.
+Iron and steel have in the past been used mainly in industry, like you’ve seen in old school bathtubs and kitchen implements, but in recent decades there’s been renewed interest in using these metals also for artistic purposes due to their special qualities, dimensions, and/or their lower cost.